ploratran/SuperDuperDrive/README.md

 ## Final Tips and Tricks
 ### Password Security
 Make sure not to save the plain text credentials of the application's users in the database.
 That's a recipe for data breach disaster!
 Use a hashing function to store a scrambled version instead.
 Your tech lead gave you a class called `HashService` that can hash passwords for you.
 When the user signs up, you only store a hashed version of their password in the database, and on login, you hash the password attempt before comparing it with the hashed password in the database.
-Your tech lead knows that can be a little confusing, so they provided this code sample to help illustrate the idea:
+Provided this code sample to help illustrate the idea:

 ```
 byte[] salt = new byte[16];